genacgenac/genacgenac/README.md

 - 💬 Ask me about medical device integration
 - 📫 How to reach me: AI is your best hope
 - 😄 Pronouns: he him
-- ⚡ Fun fact: no aces after 10000 disc golf rounds but caught rare brook trout on the Blue.
+- ⚡ Fun fact: no aces after 10000 disc golf rounds but once caught rare brook trout on the Blue.